lunayuehuang/Mse544-CustomVision/README.md

 Now you have an new environment set up for your notebook.
 You can always use this environment to run this code.

-Activate your conda environment by
+In command line, activate your conda environment by

 ```
 conda activate MSE544CVpy310